Skip to main content

 Microcomputers

-Many Microcomputers today include JST connectors that uses I2C bus.
+Many microcomputers today include JST connectors that use I2C bus.
 Some companies have standards around the same JST connector, such as Sparkfun QWIIC and Adafruit STEMMA products.

 A good example is Arduino UNO R4 WiFi.
 Arduino is one the Supported Hardware options, providing all the necessary libraries.